Rutin by Ray Sahelian, M.D. Health benefit of Rutin

 Quercetin is a flavonoid with a wide range of biological activities.
 It mainly occurs in plants as glycosides, such as rutin (quercetin rutinoside) in tea.
-Quercetin and rutin are used in many countries for blood vessel protection and are ingredients of numerous multivitamin preparations and herbal remedies.
+Quercetin and rutin are used in many countries as medications for blood vessel protection and are ingredients of numerous multivitamin preparations and herbal remedies.
+Rutin is also called rutoside.

-Rutin is found in buckwheat seed, fruits and fruit rinds, especially citrus fruits (orange, grapefruit, lemon, lime).
+Rutin is found in buckwheat seed, fruits and fruit rinds, especially citrus fruits (orange, grapefruit, lemon, lime) and berries such as mulberry.

 Rutin inhibits platelet aggregation, making the blood thinner and improve circulation.